wlsf82/cv/README.md

 #### Software developer and agile testing coach at [Taller Digital Business](http://taller.net.br/en/) (June 2014 – May 2016)
 At first, I was hired as QA engineer to create automated acceptance tests in Gherkin format with Cucumber (in Ruby language), but with some time I helped the company in a big transformation, where software test is not a phase during the software development process anymore, but part of it.
 In this transformation I changed my position to a software developer, helping the team on developing features, and also as an agile testing coach, sharing knowledge about agile testing throughout all the company and helping the team on building a mindset where everyone is responsible for the quality of the software developed.
 At this position, I worked firstly using Scrum, and then we evolved for using Kanban and a continuous flow.
-I used to work remote and being productive working that way.
+I used to work remote and being productive working this way.

 _Projects:_